dllagl/oss_code/readme.md

 The project folder is structured as follows:
 - src : python scripts to run the proram
 - refs : example of the output datas processed by the program for each available simulation.
-- doc : whitesheet of the project and scientifics references to look over.
+- doc : whitesheet of the project and scientifics references to look over. (not published yet)

 ## Copyright and license
 The OSS project is licensed under the GNU General Public License version 3.
 The details of this license can be found in the file `LICENSE.md`.